mattzcarey/gorilla/berkeley-function-call-leaderboard/README.md

 ```

 - Use `--num-threads` to control the level of parallel inference.
 The default (`1`) means no parallelization.
-- The maximum allowable threads depends on your API’s rate limits.
+- The maximum allowable threads depends on your API's rate limits.

 #### For Locally-hosted OSS Models